clarkritchie/nexus7/README.md

 7. Verify Android version in System settings.
 Note patching fails if the patch is not for the correct version of Android (e.g. 4.4.2 patch applied to Android 4.3.0).

 ##### Windows ADB Driver Note
 Windows did not recognize my tablet when it was booted into recovery mode -- e.g. three low beeps -- and as a result I could not patch the OS as adb could not see any tablets.
 See [Windows doesn't recognize Nexus 7 in recovery mode](http://android.stackexchange.com/questions/57011/windows-doesnt-recognize-nexus-7-in-recovery-mode)).
-Koushik Dutta's [Universal ADB Driver for Windows](https://github.com/koush/UniversalAdbDriver) worked great on Windows 7.
+Koushik Dutta's [Universal ADB Driver for Windows](https://github.com/koush/UniversalAdbDriver) worked great for me on Windows 7.

 ### Use Case 3: Install Apps